 After being one of the launch customers for the DC-10, along with United Airlines (UA), it seemed apparent that American Airlines (AA) would order the MD-11.
 And in February 1989, this became a reality when the carrier placed a firm order for eight of the type with options on a further 42.

-AA was subsequently able to take early delivery of three aircraft ordered by British Caledonian (BR) and cancelled following BR’s takeover by British Airways (BA).
+AA subsequently took early delivery of three aircraft ordered by British Caledonian (BR), which were cancelled following its takeover by British Airways (BA).
 Due to contractual obligations, these airframes were refurbished at Marshall’s of Cambridge, UK.

 AA’s examples, dubbed ‘Luxury Liners,’ were all powered by the GE CF6-80C2D1F engines and originally had a three-class cabin layout, seating 16 first, 66 business and 163 economy passengers.